tpo-aaronpatheal/project-7/README.md

 Instructions regarding API key and set up-

-1-Create a .env file in root
-2-In .env file, input API key as "REACT_APP_FLICKR_KEY=(your API)" 3-Save .env
+First you will need to create a .env file in root.
+Then in the .env file, input your API key as "REACT_APP_FLICKR_KEY=(your API)".
+Lastly, you will want to save your .env file.